winglang/wing/docs/03-concepts/04-simulator.md

 Now, let's try starting the simulator and creating some resource clients to interact with the resources.

-First, create an empty directory and add your `app.wx` file.
+First, create an empty directory and add your `.wx` file.
 Next, run `npm install @winglang/wingsdk`.

 Let's create a file in the directory named `main.ts`: